 Another major benefit of renting an RV is the flexibility that it provides.
 While you will be forced to go all the way back to your hotel’s restaurant to eat or look for a restaurant nearby, with an RV you will always have your kitchen right there with you.
 This can also save you a lot of money on dining out!
 Also, you won’t always have to travel back to your hotel to sleep, change clothes, or shower.
 In other words, you won’t need to stay close to a home base since you will be traveling with the home.

 A few years back, if you wanted to rent an RV you would have to go through a chain rental service (such as Cruise America) or a dealership.
-However, this came with a few confines as the chain service could be quite expensive and sometimes the motorhomes would not be in the best shape.
+However, this came with a few restrictions and the service is quite expensive.
+Plus, the motorhomes would be very generic and often not be in the best shape.

 Thankfully, renting an RV nowadays has gotten a lot easier – and also more affordable!